Creolestudios/create-your-resume-ai-reactjs-nestjs/README.md

 ## 6. Deployment

-The TranscriptGpt App is deployed and accessible online.
+The LazyResume App is deployed and accessible online.
 You can use the following link to access the application: [LazyResumes](http://lazyresumes.com/)

 ## 7. Usage